SrijanBadhya/Debsoc/Running the PES Debsoc.md

 _Criticism of 'being too inclusive' goes along the lines of recruits becoming lazy and apathetic if they see a club 'desperately' going out of their way to pull in people.
 The prestige of a club is proportional to how selective it is, and the debsoc needs to be prestigious.
 One thing that I've heard is, "it definitely makes us look unstructured, unorganised, and bad planners which means people won't take debsoc seriously and feel they will get away with not coming for sessions and when we tell them they can't go to tourneys without sessions, automatically they'll leave the soc"._

 - Prestige isn't some tangible value.
 You don't need to be a prestigious club.
-You need to be a good
+You need to be a good club which people have positive feelings about.
+When

+"If we had taken lesser people, we'd have had more people today".